rikosintie/Discovery/usage.md

 # Nmap done at Sun Jan 14 17:13:54 2024 -- 1 IP address (1 host up) scanned in 15.09 seconds
 ```

- We can use this to find the switches in the procurve.gnmap file.
-Using the following grep/awk command:
+If you are on Mac/Linux or Windows WSL you can use grep to pull out a list of the switches from procurve-scan.gnmap file.
+Use the following grep/awk command:

  ```bash
  grep -Eir  "22/open/tcp//ssh///, 161/open|filtered/udp//snmp//" procurve.gnmap | awk '{ print $2 }'
 192.168.10.52
  ```

-The `grep` found just the ssh, snmp string and `awk` printed the data in column 2.
+The `grep` found just the "ssh, snmp" string and `awk` printed the data in column 2.

 ### Review the bootstrap report